 At the Johns Hopkins Comprehensive Brain Tumor Center, we hold a weekly multi-disciplinary brain tumor conference with all medical specialties present to review each tumor case and make the best diagnosis and treatment plan for the individual patient.
 Our team consists of skilled surgeons and neurologists that can provide the most effective and safest treatment — even on the most challenging types of tumors.

 A Meningioma Brain Tumor Diagnosis: Now What?

 Meningioma is the most common brain tumor, and most meningiomas are treatable.
 A 2016 lecture by Dr. Henry Brem covers brain tumor symptoms, classification of meningiomas and treatment, from the multidisciplinary Meningioma Center at Johns Hopkins.
 The discussion includes symptoms and signs, classification of meningiomas, treatment options and the risk of recurrence.
-Watch the webinar in full screen.

 Malignant Brain Tumor Surgery: What You Need to Know

 Johns Hopkins neurosurgeon Chetan Bettegowda, M.D., Ph.D. provides what you need to know about surgical options for malignant brain tumors, including what surgical options are available, when they are considered, how to choose a brain tumor center, and the anticipated course of treatment, recovery time and outcomes.

 Malignant Brain Tumor Clinical Trials: What You Need to Know